eighty20results/e20r-directory-for-pmpro/readme.txt

 Please visit our premium support site at http://www.eighty20results.com for more documentation and our support forums.

 == Changelog ==

+= 3.6.2 =

+* BUG FIX: Attempted to process profile preheader on a non-page
+* BUG FIX: Refactored profile shortcode check
+* BUG FIX: Error in regex for level(s)

 = 3.6.1 =